 What is the difference between rule-based attribution and data-driven attribution?

-Keeping track of every single step of your customer journey is not an easy task.
-At first it might seem incredibly difficult to have a constant
+Keeping track of every single step of your customer’s journeys is not an easy task.
+Even after this, analysis becomes the next problem.
+It might seem incredibly difficult to follow your customers’ full experience, starting from initial contact and ending at point of sale.

-that there are powerful attribution models that can help you develop a professional marketing strategy based on your multi-touch attribution
+But really, once you have the data it becomes easy with the proper tool.
+There are powerful attribution models that can help you to develop a highly effectice marketing strategy based on analysis of your data through multi-touch attribution modelling.

 It is thanks to these attribution models that you can achieve a meaningful and concrete big picture view.
-It is necessary to consider in
+And, with it, the proper distribution of investment to the correct touch points along the conversion path becomes clear.

-- How do users come into contact with your brand across all channels?
+- How are users coming into contact with your brand across all channels?

 - What is the optimal budget allocation among these channels?

-Let’s look at two different approaches for assigning value to your touch points: the rules-based and the data-driven attribution model.
+Let’s look at two different approaches for assigning value to your touch points: rule-based and data-driven attribution models.

 Here are a few examples:

-Simple-touch: 100% of the credit is assigned to the first of last touch point.
+- Single-touch: 100% of the credit is assigned to the first or last touch point.

-Linear: Each touch point gets the same credit.
+- Linear: Each touch point involved in the customer path gets the same credit.

-is to develop a marketing strategy based on the rudimentary insights that such models give you.
-In most cases, these models are far
+Rule-based attribution models are simple and predefined.
+They cannot be customized around your specific business.
+The determent here is the inability to develop a real marketing strategy based on the rudimentary insights that such models give you.
+When real money is on the table, these models are far too simplistic.

 What is the right model for you?